 Cost – £600 per 10 week project.

-There is no cost for this option.
-This will allow the government grant to be used as a discount against continuation routes for pupils or other services purchased from NMPAT.
+There is no cost to NMPAT for this option.
+This will allow the government grant to be used as a discount against continuation routes for pupils or additional services purchased from NMPAT.

-If you intend to deliver your own ‘First Access’ programme then please tick option 3 and indicate which children and which instruments would form the basis of your project.
-We will contact you to collect all relevant information.
+If you intend to deliver your own ‘First Access’ programme then please indicate on the online form which children and which instruments would form the basis of your project.
+NMPAT are not able to provide instruments and you will need to demonstrate a planned scheme of work in advance of the project.
+We will contact you to collect relevant information during the course of the year.

-To access the grant we will need your scheme of work and data on project participants for reporting to DFE.
+To access the grant money, we will need your scheme of work and data on project participants for reporting to DfE.
 Once agreed, your discount can be off-set against other instrumental and vocal services from NMPAT.

 After the First Access experience, we hope that students will want to continue to play.
-We have developed specific large group continuation projects for strings, brass, wind and guitars during which the students will extend their learning before committing to small group lessons.
+We have developed specific large group continuation projects for brass, guitars, strings and woodwind during which the students will extend their learning before committing to small group lessons.

-During the course of your First Access project, we will contact you with details of these next opportunities which are usually delivered at a ratio of 12 pupils per hour, in half hour sessions.
+During the course of your First Access project, we will contact you with details of these next opportunities which are usually delivered at a ratio of 12 pupils per hour, in 30 minute sessions.

-After a term in a First Access Plus project, students who wanted to continue would be ready for conventional small group tuition and we would look to add them to existing provision in your school or start a new group.
+Following a First Access continuation project, students who wanted to continue their learning would be ready for conventional small group tuition and we would look to add them to existing provision in your school.

-Bookings for First Access Plus continuation project will be by separate communication from the NMPAT office.
-You are welcome to add any requests to this SLA in the comments section.
+Bookings for continuation projects will be by separate communication from the NMPAT office, usually around the halfway point of the initial First Access project.
+Full details including letter templates will be sent to you by the NMPAT Office.
+You are welcome to add any requests or questions in the comments section of your SLA.

 For terms and conditions of supply, please see the main Service Level Agreements page.